chaozhang-ox/Course-ML4Finance/README.md

 # 💹 Machine Learning for Finance — Fall 2026

 This repository contains materials for the postgraduate-level course **Machine Learning for Finance**.
-The course studies modern machine-learning methods for financial prediction and decision-making, with applications to empirical asset pricing, market microstructure, portfolio construction, graph learning, reinforcement learning, generative models, large language models, and responsible AI.
+The course studies modern machine-learning methods for financial prediction and decision-making, with applications to empirical asset pricing, market microstructure, portfolio construction, reinforcement learning, generative models, large language models, and responsible AI.

 ---